Serving Clark County families since 1954...

 The boys’ and girls’ restrooms in the mail hallway of school were renovated in December 2005 thanks to generous donors who gave to this Fund-An-Item project at St. Joseph Catholic School’s Golden Gala Auction in April 2005.

-The Cardinal Preschool started at St. Joseph School as a half-day program for 4 year olds.
+The Cardinal Preschool began at St. Joseph School as a half-day program for 4 year olds.

 The new library modular was installed on the school grounds to the west of the middle school wing.